Jekyll And Hyde Chapter 2

 Foreshadowing and Symbolic Significance

 Chapter 2 is rich in foreshadowing and symbolism.
+The strange stipulations of Jekyll's will foreshadow the eventual revelation of the connection between Jekyll and Hyde.
 The descriptions of Hyde's physical appearance and the unsettling reactions he evokes foreshadow the horrors to come.
-The strange stipulations of Jekyll's will foreshadow the eventual revelation of the connection between Jekyll and Hyde.
 The contrast between the respectable exterior of Jekyll's house and the sinister nature of Hyde underscores the novel's central theme of duality and the hidden darkness within human nature.

-Conclusion: The Pivotal Role of Chapter 2
+Conclusion: The important Role of Chapter 2